-- We (CNH Capital Receivables LLC) will form a new trust to issue each series of securities offered by this prospectus. - The assets of each trust: - will be those described below and will primarily be a pool of receivables of one or more of the following types: - retail installment sale contracts or retail installment loans, including consumer installment loans, secured by new or used agricultural, construction or other equipment and - leases of similar equipment. - will also include interests in financed or leased equipment, proceeds from claims on related insurance policies (to the extent not used to purchase substitute equipment), and amounts on deposit in specified bank accounts and may also include other credit enhancements. - may also include, with respect to leased equipment, proceeds from the sale of the leased equipment and any residual value insurance proceeds.
+Consider carefully the risk factors beginning We (CNH Capital Receivables LLC) will form a new trust to • on page 2 in this issue each series of securities offered by this prospectus. prospectus and The assets of each trust: page S-8 in your prospectus will be those described below and will primarily be a pool supplement. of receivables of one or more of the following types: Notes in your series retail installment sale contracts or retail installment represent obligations loans, including consumer installment loans, secured only of the issuing entity by new or used agricultural, construction or other that issues them. equipment and Certificates in your leases of similar equipment. series will represent will also include interests in financed or leased equipment, beneficial interests only proceeds from claims on related insurance policies (to the in the issuing entity that extent not used to purchase substitute equipment), and issues them.
+No one else amounts on deposit in specified bank accounts and may is liable for the also include other credit enhancements. payments due on your securities. may also include, with respect to leased equipment, proceeds from the sale of the leased equipment and any This prospectus may be residual value insurance proceeds. used to offer and sell any series of securities The Securities only if accompanied by • will be asset backed securities issued periodically in the prospectus designated series of one or more classes. supplement for that series.